Cystitis (Ouch, ouch, ouch): prevent and treat naturally

 - when you don't drink enough water to eliminate bacteria

-- when wearing synthetic underwear and sweating in them
+- when you wear synthetic underwear and sweat in it

-- when wearing a wet swimsuit for too long
+- when you wear a wet swimsuit for too long

 - when we change our diet in summer (raw vegetables modify the pH of our intestinal flora)